Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 # Character Classes (Square Brackets)
 A character class can be used to specify a set of characters in a compact way.
 Characters are enclosed in square brackets, and a range is indicated with a dash.
 For example, [145] means (1|4|5) and [2-36-9] means (2|3|6|7|8|9).
 Similarly, the entry [a-c]* defines a regular expression that requires the string to contain only a, b and c.
+Regular expressions come in handy in certain situations.
+In some cases the expressions become too complex, and the "correctness" of the string is best checked with some other style.
+Or it could be beneficial to use regular expressions for only some part of the check.